EdDataScienceEES/tutorial-sharkie58/index.md

 - 1. Organizing your RStudio workspace for convenience
   - a) Make your script pane larger
   - b) Set RStudio to never save your workspace image
-  - c) Organize script into headings and subheadings
 - 2. Using built in shortcuts
   - a) Load libraries with code snippets
   - b) Set your working directory